-I call myself a listening person.
-I am constantly listening all day.
-This has lead to a refined sense able to picking up things that may slip the attention of others.
-My ears are trained to scan the places I visit – crowded metropoles, remote spots in nature or even the familiar surroundings of office or home.
-My way of listening can be divided in two modes: the perception of sound on an unconscious level or the deliberate focus on sonics.
-The last one is as close as to how most use their ears during daytime.
+I call myself a listening person – I am constantly listening to and into environments.
+This has lead to a refined sense.
+I am able to pick up things that may slip the attention of others.
+My ears are trained to scan the places I visit – crowded metropoles, remote spots in nature or even familiar surroundings.
+My way of listening can be divided in two modes. a) the perception of sound on an unconscious level and b) the deliberate focus on sonics.

-Becoming a sort of scanning antenna had a profound effect how I compose.
-The experience of my listening is reflected in my sound works.
-As an example several compositions feature barely noticeable overdubs.
-They can only be heard with specific settings of loudness (and are therefore easier to recognize with headphones) or equalizer settings.
-Another example is the creation of dense clusters of sound resembling information streams or crowded places.
+Becoming a sort of ›scanning antenna‹ had a profound effect how I compose.
+The experiences of listening is reflected in my sound works.
+Several of my compositions feature barely noticeable overdubs.
+They can only be heard with specific settings of loudness and spatial room (easy to recognize with headphones).
+Another example is the creation of dense clusters of sound resembling information streams or (over-)crowded places.

 My compositions are either electronic or electroacoustic.
 A commonly used sound is the human voice or excerpts of complex synthesis.
 As a composer I choose my source material wisely.
 The starting elements have to inhabit the desired mood and intensity later formulated into full compositions.
-While this sounds rigid I am open for developments by surprise or error during sound design.
+Nevertheless I am open for developments by surprise / error during sound design.

 One important factor is randomness.
 Sounds or sound manipulating factors are mapped to random forces allowing for unexpected results.
-This harks back to my interest in creating sounds that are linked to hearing during day time.
-Some of my composing techniques are deliberately executed against their primary intention as well.
-This allows for an ever-morphing character of my works until the final touch is added.
+Some of my composing techniques are deliberately executed against their primary intention.
+This allows for an ever-morphing character of my works until finalisation.

 On sonic morphosis.

 My compositional ethic has strong ties to morphosis.
 To reflect different degrees of sonic shifting / transformation / transitions I apply several techniques and methods.
-As explained above the use of complex treatments and randomness allows for a sound that constantly shapes into an liquid and organic sculpture.
-The sonics I create are further exposed to imperfections and errors – like body and mind aging or perishing over time.
+The use of complex treatments and random factors allows the sound to constantly shape and shift.
+The sonics I create are further exposed to imperfections and conceptional errors.
+Like body and mind aging or perishing over time.